kakwok/BHMacros_II/README.md

 * either "useMET" or "useMHT" to select ST distributions that incorporate either MET or MHT.

-Run it with the -b to suppress pyroot's frenzied craze of flashing plots.
+Run it with the -b option to suppress pyroot's frenzied flashing plots.

 e.g.: